Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/distributed-ag/readme.md

 ## Now. test fail over in ag1: (Having issue, the ag2 replicas including the forwarder is not getting synced with the new primary like after ag1-0 to ag1-1 fail over)
+Error: A connection timeout has occurred while attempting to establish a connection to availability replica 'ag1' with id [6CD38135-9FFF-24A2-9401-E9833DBDC2D1].
+Either a networking or firewall issue exists, or the endpoint address provided for the replica is not the database mirroring endpoint of the host server instance.

+Oooh!
+Got synced automatically after some time!!!!!!!!!!!!!!!!!
+(Maybe I failed back again to ag1-0 (the old first primary)).